Azure/autorest.csharp/docs/mgmt/readme.md

 }
 ```

-Once an operation set is marked as a resource, resource type is able to calculate.
+Once an operation set is marked as a resource, the generator is able to determine its resource type.
 In general, the resource type of a resource is calculated in this way:

 1. Take everything after the last `providers` segment.
 Anything before the last `providers` segment is regarded as the `scope` of this resource.
 For instance, for request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/hostGroups/{groupName}/hosts/{hostName}`, we get `providers/Microsoft.Compute/hostGroups/{groupName}/hosts/{hostName}`
 1. Take the provider namespace as the namespace of the resource type, in this case, we get `Microsoft.Compute`, and we have `hostGroups/{groupName}/hosts/{hostName}` left.